BartMassey/parseargs/README.md

 it, so I put it out there.

 Have fun with it, and let me know if there are problems.

+## Release History

+* The 0.1.2 release includes a typeclass for argument types for easier use.

+* The 0.1.3 release includes more uniform and usable error handling.

+* The various 0.1.3.x point releases include bug fixes and various extra-minor enhancements.
+See the Git log.

+* The 0.1.4 release includes the ability to mix optional and required positional arguments.

+* The 0.1.5 release includes the "soft dash" option, giving the ability to allow positional arguments to begin with a dash if possible.

+* The 0.1.5.1 release fixes some warnings and stuff.

+* The 0.1.5.2 release fixes some missing documentation.

+* The 0.2 release cleans up some namespace pollution by removing `ArgRecord` and the `args` accessor from the public namespace.
+This allows the use of the name `args` by the user to describe program arguments.

+* The 0.2.0.1 release cleans up a bunch of documentation nits and cleans up copyright notices and license information.

+* The 0.2.0.2 release fixes the botched release of 0.2.0.1.
+Sigh.

+* The 0.2.0.3 release fixes the missing `Args` constructor documentation of 0.2.0.2.

+* The 0.2.0.4 release suppresses a GHC 7.10 warning for `Control.Monad.Safe`.

+## License

 This program is licensed under the "3-clause ('new') BSD License".
 Please see the file COPYING in this distribution